ravi-sapientai/react-jest-unit-testing-demo/README.md

 * Unit testing is a testing method that tests an individual unit of software in isolation.
 * Unit testing for React Apps means testing an individual React Component.

-“Unit testing is a great discipline, which can lead to 40% – 80% reductions in bug density.” - Eric Elliotte
+“***Unit testing is a great discipline, which can lead to 40% – 80% reductions in bug density.***” - Eric Elliotte

 ## The Test Pyramid (By Martin Fowler)
 ![](https://martinfowler.com/articles/practical-test-pyramid/testPyramid.png)